Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 Patron of Cebu

-Bathala is of course a name known to be rooted in deep Philippine Animism.
-Like the creator god 'Bathala' of the Tagalogs and the Bicolanos, 'batala' of the Pampangos, and 'badla' of the Mandayas.
-But the modern Cebuanos call him simply as Señor Santo Niño.
+Bathala is of course a name known to be the creator god of the Tagalogs and the Bicolanos, also called Batala of the Pampangos, and the Badla of the Mandaya tribes of Davao.

 Long Lost Twin

-There are few other images around the world considered to be similar with the Santo Niño of Cebu, such as the Infant Jesus of Prague in Czech Republic, the Santo Niño de Atocha in Madrid, Spain, the stolen Santo Bambino di Ara Coeli in Rome, Italy and the Santo Niño de Palaboy of Mexico.
+There are few other images around the world considered to be similar to the Santo Niño of Cebu; like the Infant Jesus of Prague in the Czech Republic, the Santo Niño de Atocha in Madrid, Spain, the stolen Santo Bambino di Ara Coeli in Rome, Italy, and the Santo Niño de Palaboy of Mexico.

 - In published photographs, the Mechelen statue looks frontal and towards in a direct line, while the Cebu statue looks in a downward direction to the devotee.